This post may contain affiliate links. Please read my disclosure policy.

 Thanks Kirsten – much appreciated!

-Boy I know what’s it’s like to be too busy that whenever I had leisure time, I just wanted to veg out.
-It’s great that you arranged things so you can devote so much time to the blog.
-And switching over from your old blog to this one was gutsy!
-Glad it’s working out.
-And this cake looks sensational!
-Not one I’ve made, but I’ve seen several recipes for it over the years.
+This cake looks sensational!
+Not one I’ve made, but I’ve seen several recipes for it over the years, and the brown butter seems like a smart addition.
 Definitely something I should try (or more like, encourage Mrs K R – the real baker in our house – to make!).
-Good post – thanks.
+Thanks!

 Thanks for the kind words John – and once I made it, I completely understood why it is such a favorite for everyone.